OlivierLD/ROB/GET_STARTED.md

 # Off we go!
 ### Aka "Get Started" for dummies

+The goal here is to see something interesting, as fast as possible.

 This document should help anyone who's not familiar with programming, build, and such technologies.
 If that is not the case, please do let me know, log a bug or a request.

-From this page, you will learn how to install the required software to build and run the whole stuff, from the git repo.
+From this page, you will learn how to install the required software to build and run the whole stuff, _from the git repo_.
+In other documents, we will explain how to do a build, and run its result on another (production) machine, without having the production machine to deal with or care about the repo.

 There will be a dedicated section, describing the way to _build and deploy_ the result to another machine, without having to deal with the repository, which is obviously not required at runtime.

-> _**Note**_:
+> _**<big>Note</big>**_:
-> - This document is written for RaspiOS, Debian, Ubuntu, and such clones.
+> - This document is written for RaspiOS, Debian, Ubuntu, and such Linux clones.
 > - The scripts in this repo are written for Bash Shell (`bash`).

 # Install required software, clone the repo, build and run a first module.

-> _**Note**_: If you are in a real hurry, and want things done _**NOW**_, just run this from a terminal:
+> _**Note**_: If you are in a real hurry, and want things done like _**NOW**_, just run this from a terminal:
 > ```
 > wget https://github.com/OlivierLD/ROB/raw/master/start.from.scratch.sh
 > chmod +x ./start.from.scratch.sh
 > ./start.from.scratch.sh
 > ```
-> This will install the required soft if missing, and run a build, and display a demo menu.
+> This will install the required missing soft, and run a build, and display a demo menu.
+> All you need to know about is reading english.
 > Start with Option `1` if you're new to this stuff.
 > Enjoy!
-> Also check out the [Things to try](#things-to-try) section.
+> Do also check out the "[Things to try](#things-to-try)" section.

 Otherwise...: